 With locations in Kendall, Doral, Palm Beach Gardens and Coral Gables, Sabor Havana has established a strong presence in South Florida.
 In the Coral Gables location, the bustling daytime crowd of Ponce De Leon Boulevard eats lunch among the swirling cigar smoke in the shop’s lounge area, and in the evening, a loud game of dominoes ensues at the corner table.

 Deco Drive Cigars boasts a respectable walk-in humidor and lounge bar.
-The shop and factory has four locations, three of which are on the Beach and one in is Weston.
+The shop and factory has four locations in South Beach.
 The Lincoln Road spot has an impressive collection of Davidoff cigars that line the shelves of its long, narrow humidor.
-Arturo Fuente Hemingway series sell for $15.95 a pop, and customers can smoke their cigars while enjoying a cocktail or a bite at one of two inside bars, or the outdoor lounge area on Lincoln Road.
+Arturo Fuente Hemingway series sell for $12 a pop, and customers can smoke their cigars while enjoying a cocktail or a bite at one of two inside bars, or the outdoor lounge area on Lincoln Road.
 A Cuban woman sits at the door, methodically rolling cigars where rap music blares from nearby speakers.
 414 Lincoln Road, South Beach; 305 531-8388; and various other locations; decodrivecigars.com.

 This shop is similar to Coco Cigars, perhaps because there's an owner in common, but The Village Humidor includes a nice lounge area, complete with a huge television and plush, red couches.
-Customer Kyle McGraw, 26, buys a couple of cigars, pops open a bottle of wine he brought to the store, and lights up.
+A customer, buys a couple of cigars, pops open a bottle of wine he brought to the store, and lights up.
 “I love it here,” he says among his smoke swirls.
 “I love the service.”

 The shop gets a lot of the area’s professional crowd who come to watch the football game, equipped with wine and cheese.
-“If they know Brickell, they come here,” says employee Alejandra Hernandez.
 Every Tuesday night is Hookah Night, where customers can buy or rent a hookah and smoke any of the fruity tobacco flavors offered.
 909 S. Miami Ave., Suite 174, Brickell; 305 377-0557; thevillagehumidor.com.